exercism/go/concepts/pointers/introduction.md

 a = 3
 ```

-The piece of memory that is associated with `a` will now will now be storing the value `3`.
+The piece of memory that is associated with `a` will now be storing the value `3`.

 ## Pointers